peckjon/reject-pr-approval-from-committer/README.md

-# GitHub Action: Conditionally approve the PR if all commits are made by trusted committers
+# GitHub Action: Conditionally approve the PR if all commits were made by trusted committers

 **Name:** `handy-common-utils/conditionally-approve-pr-from-trusted-committers`

 (This is a fork of `cognitedata/auto-approve-dependabot-action` which is in turn a fork of `hmarr/auto-approve-action`.)

-Approve GitHub pull request if all commits in the PR are made by users on a configurable whitelist of trusted committers.
+Approve GitHub pull request if all commits in the PR were made by users on a configurable whitelist of trusted committers.
 When used together with auto-merge feature, fully automated CI/CD could be easily achieved.

 PRs with only commits made by trusted committers would be automatically approved by this action.